jeffreyadams/atlasofliegroups-docs/tutorial/video_3A/example_SL2R.rst

 	  \right\}.

 Since we fixed the Cartan involution :math:`{\theta }_{x_b} =
-\operatorname{diag}(i,-i)`, it is acting on this Cartan by :math:`-1` (i.e. by taking the inverse).
-It acts trivially on the diagonal Cartan.
+\operatorname{diag}(i,-i)`, it is acting on this Cartan subgroup by :math:`-1` (i.e. by taking the inverse).
+It acts trivially on the diagonal Cartan subgroup.

-The set of real points of this Cartan is
+The set of real points of this Cartan subgroup is

 .. math:: H''(\mathbb R)=\left\{ \pm \operatorname{Id} \left(\begin{pmatrix} \cosh(x)  & \sinh(x) \\ \sinh(x) & \cosh(x) \end{pmatrix} \right) | x\in \mathbb R \right\} \cong {\mathbb R}^{\times },

-which is the usual way of writing split Cartan in :math:`SU(1,1)`.
+which is the usual way of writing split Cartan subgroup in :math:`SU(1,1)`.

 The point is that the pair :math:`(H'', {\theta }_{x_b} )` is conjugate under :math:`G` to the pair :math:`(H, {\theta }_u )`.
 That
 is, to :math:`H` and the conjugation action of this element :math:`u`.

-In other words, the first pair is how we normally think of this Cartan in the real group: we fix a real form (determined by the Cartan involution :math:`{\theta }_{x_b}`) and vary the Cartans within this real group.
-And in this case there are two Cartans, one compact and one split.
+In other words, the first pair is how we normally think of this Cartan subgroup in the real group: we fix a real form (determined by the Cartan subgroup involution :math:`{\theta }_{x_b}`) and vary the Cartan subgroups within this real group.
+And in this case there are two Cartan subgroups, one compact and one split.

 The second pair is how ``atlas`` thinks of it.
-That is, it fixes the original (diagonal) Cartan and varies the Cartan involution which acts by :math:`-1` on the fixed diagonal Cartan.
+That is, it fixes the original (diagonal) Cartan subgroup and varies the Cartan involution which acts by :math:`-1` on the fixed diagonal Cartan subgroup.

 Moral of the Story
 -------------------